modulozero/modulozero.github.io/src/pages/kink/2024-12-19-rope-event.md

   Dimmed lights, set a theme, have tea & coffee.
 That sort of stuff.
 I'm not going to enforce jute or anything.

-## Audience: Transfems and Their Queer Playmates
+## Audience: Transfems and Their Trans Partners

-Queer refers to meaningfully queer, though I'm not going to play queer cop - just like, someone who is _not_ cishet, who is comfortable calling themselves queer, and that's about it.
-This is mostly based on previous polls around here, figuring out what's going to be most comfortable for our members.

 Any constellations, including solos, are welcome - but I can't guarantee you'll find anyone to tie with unless you bring someone with you.